 This is the single best website to compare the educational quality of programs in Sydney for children up to around five years old.
 It evaluates the quality of childcare providers, whether daycare, preschools or kindergartens, on such criteria as educational programs and practices.
 Each establishment is formally assessed and rated (note: those who provide care in their own homes are not assessed).
 There are five ratings available, from Excellent (the top rating), Exceeding National Quality Standard, Meeting National Quality Standard, Working Towards National Quality Standard and Significant Improvement Required (the bottom rating).
 The website is trustworthy, maintained by the Australian government, and is an excellent place to start your research on early childhood education programs.

 The website is not the easiest to navigate, though, so here are a few tips to help you sift through the options.
-Once you are on the home page of the website (My Child link), click on the tab called “Find Services” at the top of the page.
+Once you are on the home page of the website, click on the tab called “Find Services” at the top of the page.

 The My School website allows parents to see how well individual schools in Sydney are performing based on the school’s aggregate NAPLAN scores and to compare the school’s performance to other schools.
 School communities with similar socio-educational backgrounds are compared on the site as a matter of course.
 The figures also compare student achievement over time, giving some indication about the possible school effect.
 The website also profiles individual schools.
 Each school profile offers parents an unparalleled glimpse into the school’s student body, the size of the school, the number of teachers, and the school’s budget, as well as a narrative description of the school’s program and approach, and a link to the school’s website.
 As such it is a must-use resource for parents who want to make better choices about schooling for their children.

 Each year the NSW Education Standards Authority (NESA) publishes selected year 12 student results on the Higher School Certificate (HSC).
-These results are mined and used to create rankings tables of high performing schools in Sydney.
+These results are used to create rankings tables of high performing schools in Sydney.
 These rankings of both public and private high schools are highly popular and several newspapers report them.
-You can find the 2017 rankings of most NSW high schools that participated in the HSC, including an explanation of the terms used in the rankings, on the Daily Telegraph site (click here).
-For those wanting to search a particular school’s ranking, the Sydney Morning Herald has an interactive website that allows you to search schools by name (click here).
+You can find the rankings of most NSW high schools that participated in the HSC, including an explanation of the terms used in the rankings, via the Daily Telegraph.

 I hope these resources will help you find the best school in Sydney for your child.

-This article by Jennifer R. Uhlmann was first found on EducationGPS.org as 4 Key Resources to Help You Find the Best Schools in Sydney and republished here with permission.
+This article by Jennifer R. Uhlmann was originally featured on EducationGPS.org as 4 Key Resources to Help You Find the Best Schools in Sydney and is republished here with permission.